-A. Universal Suffrage and Compulsory Voting in the Gilded Age presentism can be understood as "a pejorative for the faulty understanding of the past in terms of the present."
-Jeffrey R. Wilson, Historicizing Presentism: Toward the Creation of the Public Humanities, PROFESSION, 2019, https://profession.mla.org/historicizing-presentism-toward-the-creation-of-a-journal-of-thepublic-humanities/
+^{39.} For readers uninitiated to the terms of debate among professional historians, presentism can be understood as "a pejorative for the faulty understanding of the past in terms of the present."
+Jeffrey R. Wilson, Historicizing Presentism: Toward the Creation of a Journal of the Public Humanities, Profession (2019), https://profession.mla.org/historicizing-presentism-toward-the-creation-of-a-journal-of-the-public-humanities/ (last accessed Mar.
+24, 2023).